xrado/react-joyride/README.md

 Please refer to the source code of the demo if you need a practical [example](https://github.com/gilbarbara/react-joyride/tree/demo/app/scripts).

-## Options
+## Props

-You can change the initial options passing props to the component.
+You can change the default settings passing props to the component.
 All optional.

 **debug** {bool}: Console.log Joyride's inner actions.
 Defaults to `false`